JINXER000/FundamentalSimulatorPX4/ReadMe_fundamental.md

 # NOte
-iris, iris_asus are in sitl mode.
+- iris, iris_asus are in sitl mode.
 If you want to do hitl, please modify sdf.
+- after using git pull, do 'git submodule  init & git submodule update'
 # install
 ## basic requirements:
 ubuntu 18.04, gazebo 9.10+